Transparency International: '2020 has shown corruption can kill people' | DW | 28.01.2021

-Transparency International has released its latest global Corruption Perceptions Index.
-It paints a grim picture of how corruption undermined the COVID-19 response last year and eroded democratic institutions.
+Transparency International's corruption rankings paint a grim picture of how corruption undermined the COVID-19 response last year and eroded democratic institutions.

-While analyzing developments in 2020, Transparency International once again ranked 180 countries and territories by their perceived levels of public-sector corruption as seen by experts and businesspeople.
+While analyzing developments during the coronavirus pandemic in 2020, Transparency International once again ranked 180 countries and territories by their perceived levels of public-sector corruption as seen by experts and businesspeople.

 Perceived corruption levels may not always be the same as actual corruption levels, but TI's 2020 index is able to highlight the general impact of corruption on government activities in the countries it reviews.